rebeccapeltz/blockchain-learning/docs/Conclusion/1-summary.md

     * Chainlink faucets were used to "drip" a small amount of Linea Seplolia cryptocurrency into the wallet
     * Etherscan was used to look up the transaction using the address of the wallet

-## What's next

-Get a friend to create a wallet and send them some Linea Sepolia cryptocurrency.